Dransfeldt Road Extension Project

 Dransfeldt Road, which currently terminates at Twenty Mile Road, will soon be extended south to intersect with Motsenbocker Road, just north of Salisbury Park.
 This project has been planned for 20-plus years and will include a new bridge spanning Cherry Creek that will be the longest such bridge the Town of Parker has ever constructed.

-Project work will begin with channel improvements to Cherry Creek this spring (see description below).
-Road construction is expected to start in the second half of 2023 and continue until late 2024.
+Project work has begun in Summer 2023 with channel improvements to Cherry Creek (see description below).
+The roadway portion of the project is expected to be competitively bid in the fourth quarter of 2023 with construction expected to commence in the first quarter of 2024 and continue until 2025.
 Planned and anticipated funding sources for this project include the Town, Mile High Flood Control District, Federal and Douglas County.
+Douglas County funding was solidified via an intergovernmental agreement (IGA) that was approved in September 2023.

 Cherry Creek at Dransfeldt Road Stream Restoration Project